wleicht/SalesAPI/README.md

 - ?? **Data Persistence**: Volumes for database and message broker
 - ?? **Development Tools**: Scripts and utilities for easy management
 - ?? **Health Monitoring**: Comprehensive health checks for all services
-- ?? **Production Ready**: Full containerization with health checks and monitoring
+- ?? **Production Ready**: Full containerization with observability

 ### **?
 Stock Reservation System (Etapa 6)**